archeskeith/automated-bank-reconciliation-dashboard/README.md

 Below is a screenshot of the final dashboard, which serves as the primary interface for the finance team.
 It provides a summary of the reconciliation status and detailed views of any flagged discrepancies.

-*(**Instructions:** Replace the link below with a link to your actual screenshot.
-You can upload the image to your GitHub repo and link to it directly.)*

 ![Bank Reconciliation Dashboard](https://i.imgur.com/your_screenshot_placeholder.png)

 ---